 In Christian theology, the belief in Heaven and Hell is crucial.
 While there are many that deny Heaven, Hell, or both, the Bible teaches that the righteous go to eternal life and the unrighteous to eternal destruction (2 Thess 1:9).
 The belief that God has no wrath or punishment upon the sinner is not found in the Bible.
 Christ paid the price of dying, death, hell, and God’s wrath in our place.
-Not only that, Christ redeemed many of the dead that were in Hell and saved them from eternal destruction.

 The basic teaching of “He descended into Hell”

 The simplest explanation can be found in the Westminster Larger Catechism.

 Christ’s humiliation after his death consisted in his being buried, and continuing in the state of the dead, and under the power of death till the third day; which hath been otherwise expressed in these words, He descended into hell.

 Simply put, Christ died and stayed dead for 3 days.